Having your baby in Luxembourg

 Your birthing plan should state the pain medication you want to receive and you should take a copy of it together with a bag with suitable clothes, pyjamas, slippers, and clothes for your new born to last at least 3 days.
-Don't forget to take nappies - disposable or cloth.
+Don't forget to take nappies - disposable or cloth, and wipes.

-You will need to take your ID, your CNS card or other insurance documents (especially if you have additional cover for a private room), your blood group card and the name of your paediatrician.
+You will need to take your ID, your CNS card or other insurance documents (especially if you have additional cover for a private room), your blood group card and the name of your chosen paediatrician.

 The OBGYN on duty will check how dilated your cervix is and the baby’s position, and discuss with you if you might need a procedure like a caesarean or episiotomy.

 Your baby will be checked within 48 hours of birth and you will be given a book for future check-ups and vaccinations.
 You will have a medical check up 2 weeks after you gave birth.

 Baby vaccinations begin at 2 months with diphtheria, tetanus, whooping cough, HIB influenza, polio and hepatitis B. They continue at 3, 4, 12 and 13 months up to the child’s 5th birthday.
 You can find a calendar of vaccinations for children through to adulthood here.